 Changes in behaviour

 It is important to understand how dementia can affect a person’s behaviour.
-Knowing what to expect can help you plan your care.
+Knowing what to expect can help you plan their care.

 Changes in behaviour can include:

 As a carer, these behaviour changes may upset you, but remember that they are not your fault.
-And often there are things you can do to help manage or reduce these symptoms.
-Visit the Dementia Support Australia website or call them on 1800 699 799 (24 hours a day) to get help coping with behaviour change.
+Often there are things you can do to help manage or reduce these symptoms.
+Visit the Dementia Support Australia website or call them on 1800 699 799 (24 hours a day).

 Changes in needs